 Feed Two Birds brings fresh organic produce, grown by individuals experiencing homelessness in our transitional employment program, to other underserved individuals across Santa Cruz County.
 Given the rising cost of groceries, access to fresh, organic food for vulnerable populations is especially important.

 Food insecurity is still a problem in our community.
-Last year we increased the program to include 60 shares to 13 organizations, growing from our traditional 30 shares donated to 10 organizations that we provided before the pandemic struck in 2020.
+In the past few years, we increased the program to an all-time high, now contributing 68 shares to 13 organizations, growing from our traditional 30 shares donated to 10 organizations that we provided before the pandemic struck in 2020.
 This increased donation comes at a real cost for us, so please help us raise the funds necessary to get healthy food distributed to our community.
 We have a goal of $50,000 to ensure we can continue this program.
 We have a generous challenge of $10,000 from Patrick Teverbaugh to help us get started and your support will help us reach our goal.

 Please consider making a gift that will: